-Heat an oven to 160c.
+- Heat the oven to 160c.

-Season the lamb leg and then seal in a large saute pan to brown on all sides.
+- Season the lamb leg and then seal in a large sauté pan to brown on all sides.
 Turn off the heat and lay the rosemary stalks on top of the leg.

-Spoon some of the salt mix into a roasting tin and place the lamb on top.
+- Spoon some of the salt mix into a roasting tin and place the lamb on top.
 Nestle around the garlic and then mould the rest of the salt mix around the lamb to seal but leave the end bones protruding out.

-Place the lamb in the oven and slowly cook for 2.5 – 3 hours until the meat is soft and tender with an internal temp of around 65c.
+- Place the lamb in the oven and slowly cook for 2.5 – 3 hours until the meat is soft and tender with an internal temp of around 65c.
 Remove from the oven and rest for at least 20 minutes before cracking the crust open and carefully discarding.
 The lamb should come away from the bone very easily.

-Whilst the lamb is cooking, boil the potatoes until just tender and then drain and cool before slitting lengthwise halfway through the middle and inserting a bay leaf.
+- Whilst the lamb is cooking, boil the potatoes until just tender and then drain and cool before slitting lengthwise halfway through the middle and inserting a bay leaf.
 Place the potatoes on a roasting tin, season and drizzle with olive oil.
 Place in the oven and cook for 20 minutes or until golden and crispy.
 Reserve and keep warm.

 - Serve chunks of the lamb alongside the bay potatoes and a some garlicky aioli.
 Spring greens tossed in olive oil would also be a good addition.